200 businesses hit by ransomware after breach at Florida IT firm

 Kaseya, in a statement posted on its own website, said it is investigating a "potential attack" on a widely used tool to reach into corporate networks across the United States.

-In the statement https://helpdesk.kaseya.com/hc/en-gb/articles/4403440684689-Important-Notice-July-2nd-2021, Kaseya said its VSA tool - which is used by IT professionals to monitor and manage servers, desktops, network devices and printers - may have been attacked.
+In the statement, Kaseya said its VSA tool - which is used by IT professionals to monitor and manage servers, desktops, network devices and printers - may have been attacked.

 It said it had shut down some of its infrastructure in response and that it was urging customers that used VSA on their premises to immediately turn off their servers.